Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mob Museum

 General admission tickets will give you an all-day pass to the exhibits, while the deluxe pass includes an interactive exhibit.
-The interactive exhibits include the crime lab, the distillery tour and tasting, or a firearm training simulator.
-These exhibits are all fascinating and it makes the experience so much fun to be able to be a part of it.
+The interactive exhibits include the crime lab, the distillery tour and tasting, and a firearm training simulator.

 Madame Tussauds Las Vegas

-I don’t know about you, but meeting a celebrity has always been on my bucket list, and Madame Tussauds may be the closest thing to it!
-Madame Tussauds Las Vegas is a museum in the Venetian Hotel where over 100 celebrities have been molded into lifelike wax figures.
-You will find celebrities ranging from actors, musicians, and athletes at Madame Tussauds.
+I don’t know about you, but meeting a celebrity has always been on my bucket list.
+Madame Tussauds may be the closest thing!
+This museum in the Venetian Resort features lifelike wax figures of over 100 celebrities.
+Actors, musicians, and athletes appear at Madame Tussauds.

 Madame Tussauds also features a rooftop Hangover Bar, which is an interactive experience based on The Hangover movies.
-They also have a 4D Marvel Universe exhibit where you will experience the world of superheroes with all kinds of special effects.
+There’s also a 4D Marvel Universe exhibit where you will experience the world of superheroes with all kinds of special effects.

-Another ticket option is with your Madame Tussauds admission, you can add a gondola ride to the ticket.
-Who knows, while you are there you might bump into one of the real people.
+You can also add a gondola ride to your Madame Tussauds admission ticket.
+Who knows — while you are there, you might bump into one of the real celebrities!

 Zak Bagans’ The Haunted Museum